 For financial assets that were credit-impaired on initial recognition, interest income is calculated by applying the credit-adjusted effective interest rate to the amortised cost of the asset.
-The calculation of interest income does not revert to a gross basis, even if the credit risk of the asset improves.
-For information on when financial assets are credit-impaired, see (f)(iv).
+The calculation of interest income does not revert to a gross basis, even if the credit risk of the asset decreases.